KendoVR/kendo-vr/README.md

 * Because we know how to create the best UI components for the web;

-* Because we believe that VR will be one of the key aspects of future web developemnt;
+* Because we believe that VR will be one of the key aspects of future web development;

 ## What problem does KendoVR solve?

-* A coplete UI suite that would considerably speed-up WebVR developement is yet not available on the market;
+* A complete UI suite that would considerably speed-up WebVR development is yet not available on the market;

 * VR poses a number of serious questions about UX, which can be also answered based on the considerable knowledge we have on traditional web development;

 ## How did we approached this topic?

-* We have carefully examinied the current state of WebVR and we decided to base our proof of concept on the most popular frameworks at this time - [A-Frame](https://aframe.io/) and [three.js](https://threejs.org/)
+* We have carefully examined the current state of WebVR and we decided to base our proof of concept on the most popular frameworks at this time - [A-Frame](https://aframe.io/) and [three.js](https://threejs.org/)

 * We decided to explore the possibilities to develop fully featured components using the above platforms;

 ## What is the final result?

-* We have proved that development of VR components for the web is absolutely feasable;
+* We have proved that development of VR components for the web is absolutely feasible;

 * We have created a Grid, featuring data paging, sorting and templates;

-* we have developed a Buble chart visualizing 4 values for each of its data points and a complete navigation functionality;
+* we have developed a Bubble chart visualizing 4 values for each of its data points and a complete navigation functionality;

 * We have implemented a fully featured DropDownList;

-* We have eplored and offered a Switch functionality, also embedded in another component (Grid);
+* We have explored and offered a Switch functionality, also embedded in another component (Grid);